aryansathvara29/QuizApp/README.md

 - List of quizzes
 - Multiple choice questions
 - Score calculation
 - Result page with summary

+## ▶️ How to Run

+1. Install **Android Studio**
+2. Download or clone the project
+3. Open the project in Android Studio
+4. Sync Gradle
+5. Run on emulator or device
+   ---